thegetty/quire-docs/content/guide/getting-started.md

 ### Command Line Shell

 Macs already have a good shell installed.
 It’s called Terminal and can be found in the Applications/Utilities folder.
 (Or, hit Command-Space Bar and type "Terminal" to search for it.)
-For PCs, we recommend installing [Git for Windows](https://gitforwindows.org/) which comes with a shell called Git BASH.
-When installing Git for Windows, you can accept all the default options.
+For PCs, we recommend installing [Git for Windows](https://gitforwindows.org/) which comes with a shell called Git Bash.

 The shell is a text-based window into the contents of your computer, and a space where you can run program commands.
 Like opening a new graphical window on your computer showing the contents of a particular folder (directory), when you open your shell, you will also be in a particular directory.
 Usually your main user directory by default.
 With the shell open, type `ls` ("list") to list the folders and files in your current location.
 Type `cd` ("change directory") and the name of one of those other folders and the shell will take you into it.